 About half hour before opening time, a face appeared at the door, and I called out that I wasn’t open for another half hour, and the face called back, that he was there to start work.

-Somewhat bemused I opened the door and let the face in, the face was attached to a young bloke who evidently knew his way around the ‘Wet’, not that that was particularly hard, he introduced himself (I can’t think of his name for the life of me) and told me that he was one of several casuals that worked at the ‘Wet’ during the busy periods.
+Somewhat bemused, I opened the door, and let the face in, the face was attached to a young bloke, who evidently knew his way around the ‘Wet’, not that that was particularly hard, he introduced himself (I can’t remember his name), and told me that he was one of several casuals, that worked at the ‘Wet’, during the busy periods.

-Naturally I asked “What busy periods?” ; I was taking into account that Paddy had been doing around 4 kils a week of which probably a third to a half was going down the drain as spillage, and this young bloke told me that he did a couple of nights and there was a few more who split up the rest of the nights between them.
+Naturally I asked, “What busy periods?” ; I was taking into account that Paddy had been doing around 4 kils, (kilderkin -an 18 gallon (imperial) keg) a week, of which probably a third to a half, was going down the drain as spillage, this young bloke told me that he did a couple of nights, and there was a few more blokes, who split up the rest of the nights, between them.

-If he was pulling 4 a week he was barely covering his own base wage and here he’d been, employing casuals every night to do his work.
-How he managed to get away with it was beyond me.
+If he was pulling 4, a week he was barely covering his own base wage, and here he’d been, employing casuals every night to do his work.
+How he’d managed to get away with it, was beyond me.

-He said ‘Okay’, ‘What rules?’ ; and I told him, first up no more spillage, I wasn’t about to pour half a keg of beer down the gurgler each week because of careless beer pulling; and that the most I’d tolerate was “1 pot per keg” (10 oz out of 18 gallons).
+He said ‘Okay’, ‘What rules?’ ; and I told him, first up no more spillage, I wasn’t about to pour half a keg of beer down the gurgler each week, because of careless beer pulling; that the most I’d tolerate, was 1 pot per keg, (10 oz out of 18 gallons).

-He seemed a bit stunned but agreed to my terms; the casuals liked the ‘Wet’ for the extra pay, they were paid cash each week with no tax taken out as the amount they received was well below the minimum for taxation purposes.
-I don’t know the rate they were paid I just signed their timesheets and submitted them to the township office who made up their pay and I handed then their paypackets.
-Easy money.
+He seemed a bit stunned, but agreed to my terms; the casuals liked the ‘Wet’ for the extra pay, they were paid cash each week, with no tax taken out, as the amount they received was well below the minimum for taxation purposes.
+I don’t know the rate they were paid, I just signed their time sheets and submitted them to the township office, who made up their pay, and I handed then their pay packets.
+Easy money for them.